-This risk assessment was prepared by Karl Quirk with reference to the Royal Yachting Association GUIDANCE NOTES ON RISK ASSESSMENT FOR EVENTS IN HARBOUR AUTHORITY AREAS
+This risk assessment was prepared with reference to the Royal Yachting Association GUIDANCE NOTES ON RISK ASSESSMENT FOR EVENTS IN HARBOUR AUTHORITY AREAS

 This document should be reviewed by the sailing committee before the start of the Sailing Season.

 2. Starts